pingcap/tidb-operator/docs/CONTRIBUTING.md

 export KUBECONFIG=$(kind get kubeconfig-path --name=<clusterName>)
 ```

-Then you can build and push Docker images to the public Docker registry (There have not docker registry in Kind Kubernetes environment currently)
+Currently, there is no local docker registry in the Kind cluster, so you have to build and push the Docker images to a public Docker registry:

 ```sh
 $ export DOCKER_REGISTRY=<pulic-docker-registry>